Saudi Arabia is set to start on Kingdom Tower, slated to be the world's tallest building

 The foundations would be 200 feet (60 meters) deep

-Dubai’s iconic Burj Khalifa, the world’s tallest building, could be stripped of its Guinness title if Saudi Arabia succeeds in its plans to construct the even larger Kingdom Tower in Jeddah – a prospect looking more likely as work begins next week, according to Construction Weekly.
+Dubai’s iconic Burj Khalifa, the world’s tallest building, could be stripped of its Guinness title if Saudi Arabia succeeds in its plans to construct the even larger Jeddah Tower – a prospect looking more likely as funds for the $1.23 billion project have been secured.

 Consultants Advanced Construction Technology Services have recently announced testing materials to build the 3,280-feet (1 kilometer) skyscraper (the Burj Khalifa, by comparison, stands at a meeker 2,716 feet, or 827 meters).

-The Kingdom Tower, estimated to cost $1.23 billion, would have 200 floors and overlook the Red Sea.
-Building it will require about 5.7 million square feet of concrete and 80,000 tons of steel, according to the Saudi Gazette.
+Previously dubbed Kingdom Tower, the building will boast 200 floors and overlook the Red Sea.
+Constructing it will require about 5.7 million square feet of concrete and 80,000 tons of steel, according to the Saudi Gazette.

 Building a structure that tall, particularly on the